pschool-in/curriculum/content/grammar/pronoun/pronoun-group.md

 (pronoun-5)

-Identify the interrogative pronoun and possessive pronoun
+Drag the given words and put it in the right boxes.

 Interrogative